OReyesMatte/Kasu_2023_Alanine/README.md

-# Custom software used in ""
+# Custom software used in "Amino acid scavenging prevents premature spore germination in sporulating populations of *Bacillus subtilis*"

 ## File description